subatomic450/3-Tier-Project-AWS/README.md

 # Route Tables and Gateways
 Create route tables (Public and Private).
 And associate the web, app and db subnets to private Routes.
-ANd for inbound and outbound traffic to public subnet associate a internet gateway to the vpc and public subnet.
-And create a NAT gateway in public subnet and add that to private subnet for internet acess to private instances.
+And for inbound and outbound traffic to public subnet associate a internet gateway to the vpc and public subnet.
+Also create a NAT gateway in public subnet and add that to private subnet for internet acess to private instances.

 ![4RouteTable](https://github.com/user-attachments/assets/fb87ee80-0c01-4989-8647-517d49fa2c11)